pyrotek45/Pyrotek45Nvim/README.md

 # basic usage

-The `space` key is the leader for many of the added keybindings. to use the understand how to use the keybindings here, just remember, the `->` means followed.
+The `space` key is the leader for many of the added keybindings.

+To understand how to use the keybindings here, just remember `->` means followed.

-so `space -> w` means pressing space(letting go) and then quickly (within a second) pressing w.
+So, for example`space -> w` means pressing space (then letting go) and then quickly (within a second) pressing w.

 - Main keybindings
   - save : space -> w